-Students must complete requirements in French as follows:

-French 7010X; 7510X or 7520X; Students must pass a written and oral comprehensive examination or complete both (a) and (b): - (a) complete 12 credits of course work in addition to the credits otherwise required; - (b) and write a substantial research paper, in French, acceptable to the Department of Modern Languages and Literatures.
-Information about the comprehensive examination is in the section "Academic Regulations and Procedures."
+Students must complete 18 credits of requirements in French as follows: French 7010X; 7510X or 7520X; 12 credits of electives as approved by the chairperson or deputy chairperson of the Modern Languages and Literatures Department.
+Students must also complete a substantial final project, which may take the form of a thesis in French, or may consist of a "teaching unit" completed under the co-direction of the Department of Modern Languages and Literatures and the School of Education.
+The writing of the thesis or completion of the teaching unit may take place during a three-credit tutorial, French 7900X, taken as the final course of the student's program.
+French 7900X, however, is not a required course for the degree.
 Courses in the Modern Languages and Literatures Department and the School of Education offered toward the degree must be 7000-level courses.
 The program of study must be approved early in the first semester by the chairperson or deputy chairperson of the Modern Languages and Literatures Department and the chairperson of the Department of Secondary Education.
-Students enroll in the appropriate education courses listed below (Option A or B) based upon teaching experience, previous course work, and the teaching certificates they hold.
-Option (A): 30 credits Students who possess Initial Certification in teaching French or the equivalent must complete the following courses in Secondary Education: SEED 7502T, SEED 7510T, SEED 7548X, and SEED 7523T.
-Option (B) 30-46 credits Students who do not possess Initial Certification in teaching French or the equivalent must, depending on their previous coursework, complete some or all of the following courses in Secondary Education: SEED 7500X, SEED 7501X, SEED 7534T, SEED 7542T, SEED 7516T, SEED 7543T, SEED 7571X, SEED 7502T, SEED 7548X and SEED 7523T.
+In addition to the 18 credits above, students enroll in the appropriate education courses listed below (Option A or B) based upon teaching experience, previous course work, and the teaching certificates, if any, they hold.
+Option (A): Total of 30 credits.

+Students who possess Initial Certification in teaching Spanish or the equivalent must complete the following courses in Secondary Education: SEED 7502T, SEED 7510T, SEED 7503X and SEED 7523T.
+Option (B) Total of 30-46 credits.

+Students who do not possess Initial Certification in teaching Spanish or the equivalent must, depending on their previous coursework, complete some or all of the following courses in Secondary Education: SEED 7500X, SEED 7501X, SEED 7534T, SEED 7542T, SEED 7516T, SEED 7543T, SEED 7501X, SEED 7502T, SEED 7510T, and SEED 7523T.
 M.A. degree program in education: Spanish teacher (7-12) HEGIS code 1105.01; SED program code 26800 The Department of Modern Languages and Literature in conjunction with the Department of Secondary Education, offers a master of arts degree in education for Spanish teachers (grades 7-12).
 The New York State Education Department licenses graduates of registered teacher education programs who meet the state requirements for teachers.
 All students should consult with the Department of Secondary Education for current requirements.
 This master of arts program provides students with an introduction to the Peninsular/Latin American literature.
 At the same time, the focus on language and culture fully prepares students for employment as foreign language teachers at the middle and high school levels.
 Coursework is divided between the Department of Modern Languages and Literatures (six courses) and the Department of Secondary Education.
 The courses required by the Department of Secondary Education vary depending on the entry qualifications of students.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
 All students should consult with the School of Education for the current requirements.
 Matriculation requirements Applicants must offer at least 18 credits in advanced courses in Spanish.
 Applicants must also offer (a) or (b):